AJBrownson/theodinprojects/README.md

 + Vanilla JS

-## DEVELOPMENT WORKFLOW
+## DEVELOPMENT WORKFLOW AND STAGES
-+ Mobile-first development
++ Mobile-first development using Vanilla CSS
++ Webpage development also with Vanilla CSS
++ Implementing the utilities in TailwindCSS